Elia-Karrer/C/Bitcoin address existence check/readme.md

+**
   Check if a Bitcoin address exists or not.\
   Written in pure C.\
-(also works for Dogecoin and Bitcoin-Cash)
+  Also works for Dogecoin and Bitcoin-Cash
+**